Asia (Asia album): Recording

-Asia included keyboardist Geoffrey Downes and guitarist Steve Howe from Yes; King Crimson singer-bassist John Wetton, and Emerson, Lake & Palmer drummer Carl Palmer.
+Asia included keyboardist Geoffrey Downes and guitarist Steve Howe from Yes; King Crimson singer-bassist John Wetton; and Emerson, Lake & Palmer drummer Carl Palmer.

 "The production was a bit Journey-esque," Howe noted.
 "That was down to Mike Stone, who'd co-produced Escape, which was a huge album for Journey.
 But "Heat of the Moment" was the last song we recorded for the Asia album.
 By then we'd already done stuff like "Time Again" and "Wildest Dreams", which were very progressive.
 There was also this sweetness in "[Only] Time Will Tell".
 But as soon as I stacked up the guitar and John started singing, we knew we had something special in "Heat of the Moment"."

 "People said, 'No, that's not going to work.
 It's all keyboards now.
 It's all synthesizers.'
 I think A Flock of Seagulls was No. 1," Wetton commented.
 "Actually, what we did was make a sound that blew synthesizers out of the water.
 Everyone said, 'Oh, no, no, no. A prog-guitar band ain't gonna work.'
 But it did."

 The album's concluding track, "Here Comes the Feeling" (credited to Wetton and Howe) was a reworking of a song written by Wetton and recorded with French progressive rock band Atoll in 1979: the original version was released as a bonus track on Atoll's 1993 reissue of their 1979 album Rock Puzzle.

 Artwork

 Asia's logo and cover artwork were created by Roger Dean, known for his work with Yes (of which guitarist Steve Howe and keyboard player Geoff Downes were previous members) and Uriah Heep (of which bassist/vocalist John Wetton had previously been a member).
-The debut album's art depicts an Asian dragon reaching to catch a pearl---a theme regularly seen with Asian dragons, in paintings, tapestries, pottery and in other art.
+The debut album's art depicts an Asian dragon reaching to catch a pearl.

 There was a concern that having Dean do the cover would produce something that looked too much like his famed artwork for Yes, but Howe and Downes pushed for his involvement.
 Geffen's John Kalodner did not initially like Dean's logo for the band.